mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

 ## Cleaning reads

-In the previous episode, we took a high-level look at the quality of each of our samples using FastQC.
+In the previous episode, we took a high-level look at the quality of each of our samples using `FastQC`.
 We visualized per-base quality graphs showing the distribution of read quality at each base across all reads in a sample and extracted information about which samples fail which quality checks.
-Some of our samples failed quite a few quality metrics used by FastQC.
+Some of our samples failed quite a few quality metrics used by `FastQC`.
 This does not mean, though, that our samples should be thrown out!
 It is very common to have some quality metrics fail, and this may or may not be a problem for your downstream application.

 For our variant calling workflow, we will be removing some of the low quality sequences to reduce our false positive rate due to sequencing error.